foxssake/netfox/docs/netfox/nodes/rollback-synchronizer.md

 Manages state during the network rollback loop by hooking into [NetworkRollback] events.
 Simulates nodes as required during rollback.

+To read more on best practices, see [Rollback caveats].

 ## Configuring state and input

 To use *RollbackSynchronizer*, add it as a child to the target node, specify